Aish47/MTech_Project/Stereo_Vision_Camera/MonoCam_DepthEstimation/README.md

 # Pedestrian detection and Depth Estimation using Single Camera

 Detect pedestrian using Deep Learning Model and estimate its depth using single camera.
 The depth information is used to perfrom braking action of the vehicle.
+This was a simple method to understand how algorithm can be implemented to actuate the vehicle.
+A more robust method will be explored with stereo vision system.

 ## Description